The Mechanics of

 found.

-onto the bus, they had just finished there concert that night in
+Howie Brian AJ and Nick piled onto the bus, they had just finished there

-Oh my God its’ the backstreet boys
+my God its’ the backstreet boys screamed the gurl at

-screamed the gurl at the counter when they walked in
+the counter when they walked in to order.

-to order.
-I love U guys so much your my favorite band, will U sign a song 4 me?
-“Sure” Nick agreed and breaks into don’t
+I love U guys so much your my favorite band, will U sign a song 4

-squealing louder then they could sing.
+was squealing louder then they could sing.

-reading?
-Now scroll down and check your
+Done reading?
+Now scroll down and check your answers.

 .